wfgilman/plaid-elixir/README.md

 This library uses [bypass](https://github.com/PSPDFKit-labs/bypass) to simulate HTTP responses from Plaid.

-It uses Elixir's native formatter as of `1.3.2`
+It uses Elixir's native formatter as of `1.3.2` and Credo.